Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 - 3rd argument: A number, the minimum radius of the disc
 - 4th argument: A number, the maximum radius of the disc
 - 5th argument: A number, the height of the disc
-- 6th argument: A number, in the range [0, 1], specifies the probability that any given block in the disc will place, may be null to specify the default value of `1`
+- 6th argument: A number, in the range [0, 1], specifies the probability that any given block in the disc will place, may be `null`{:.p} to specify the default value of `1`{:.n}
 - 7th argument: A [feature placement consumer](#feature-placement)

 ### Example